Kyle Winkler

 Biographical

-Kyle Winkler is an Assistant Professor of English at Kent State University at Tuscarawas.
+Kyle Winkler is an Associate Professor of English at Kent State University at Tuscarawas.
 He received a Ph.D. in Composition and Rhetoric from the University of Pittsburgh and an MFA from Washington University in St. Louis.
+He also is a faculty member in the MFA program at Ashland University, teaching horror and speculative fiction writing.

 Contact or follow me at ︎